krzentner/language-world/data/text-davinci-003/basic_md/reach-2.md

-    - When the robot's gripper is not near reach target, the robot should move toward the goal location.
+    - When the robot's gripper is not above the goal and the robot's gripper is not in the area of the goal, the robot should move gripper above the goal.
-    - When the robot's gripper is close to the goal location, the robot should slow down and stop when it is at the goal location.
+    - When the robot's gripper is in the area of the goal, the robot should move gripper to goal.